NixOS/rfcs/rfcs/0049-flakes.md

 ## Flakes

-A flake is a Git repository that contains a file named `flake.nix` in the root directory.
-(In the future, there might be other types of flakes, such as Mercurial repositories or tarballs.) `flake.nix` specifies some metadata about the flake such as dependencies (called *inputs*), as well as its *outputs* (the Nix values such as packages or NixOS modules provided by the flake).
+A flake is a directory that contains a file named `flake.nix` in the root directory. `flake.nix` specifies some metadata about the flake such as dependencies (called *inputs*), as well as its *outputs* (the Nix values such as packages or NixOS modules provided by the flake).

 As an example, below is the `flake.nix` of [`dwarffs`](https://github.com/edolstra/dwarffs) (a FUSE filesystem